|

 Step 1: Plan, PLAN, PLAN!

-If you want a "successful" wine room, the importance of this step cannot be
+If you want a "successful" wine room, the importance of this step cannot be underemphasized.

-underemphasized.
-You must plan nearly every detail of your room
+You must plan nearly every detail of your room before lifting a finger in

-are some of items you need to consider:
+the parts ordering or construction phases.
+Here are some of items you need

 - Desired capacity (number of bottles).
 The overall dimensions